Nine EU 'commissioners' asked to clarify declarations

 Croatian media have asked how come Suica is the owner of millions of euros of real estate despite her modest salary.

-And Trocsanyi has been forced to defend outsourcing of government contracts in his time as justice minister to a law firm which he himself founded.
+And Trocsanyi has had to defend outsourcing of government contracts in his time as Hungarian justice minister to a law firm which he himself founded.

 Rubber-stamp committee?

-For Aubry, all that meant that the legal affairs committee's work constituted a "formality" rather than genuine oversight.
+For Aubry, all that meant the legal affairs committee's work constituted a "formality" rather than genuine oversight.

 "Parliament is asking us to rubber-stamp the papers without making waves.
-No means are given to verify the contents of the declaration," she said.
+No means are given to verify the contents of the declarations," she said.

-But another EP source, speaking to EUobserver off the record, defended its work.
+But another EP source, speaking to EUobserver off the record, defended the EP's role.

 "We're not investigators.
 We're not the police.
-We just need enough clarity [on the financial declarations] so that the EP hearings can go ahead," he said.
+We just need enough clarity [on the financial declarations] so that the [public] EP hearings can go ahead," he said.

-Aubry broke the confidentiality rules of the committee by speaking out on social media, he added.
+Aubry broke the confidentiality rules of the legal affairs committee by speaking out on social media, he added.

 And he defended the secrecy of the procedures, saying the EP had no right to "go public just on suspicions" of impropriety on behalf of nominees.